sawyerwatts/CardGamesPrototype/README.md

       object classes, like an entity type ID
 2. A component, which is a Plain Old Data (POD) struct containing data needed for a component's computation
     - This may also contain a component type ID
-    - This is primarily done for performance reasons.
+    - This has performance perks.
 It is common every object's physics are determined, and then to be drawn to the screen, by having a packed array of physics PODs, the goal is to minimize cache misses.
 3. A system, which "is any functionality that iterates upon a list of entities with [certain] components," like a system that applies animation and rendering components or a system that applies physics and collision components.